Academic and banker appointed to Bank of England regulation committee

-Black, a professor at the London School of Economics, specialises in regulation law and May previously worked at S.G.
-Warburg and Co and UBS.
+Black, a professor at the London School of Economics, specializes in regulation law and May previously worked at S.G.
+Warburg and Co and UBS (UBSG.S).

 “Julia’s extensive knowledge of financial regulation and Jill’s impressive career will be valuable assets to the vital work of the Committee,” finance minister Philip Hammond said in a statement.